UHH-ISS/beemaster-hp/connector/README.md

     - protocol
 ```

-Once you create a mapping, be sure to create the corresponding event handler on the other side of the connection.
+Once you create a mapping, be sure to create the corresponding event handler on the Bro side of the connection.

 ## Usage
-The *Connector* can be used as a Docker container, or locally for testing.
+The *Connector* can be used within a Docker container or locally for testing.
 We advise you to run the *Connector* always on the same host as the *Dionaea* honeypot.

-### With Docker
+### Docker setup

 If you want to use the *Connector* in conjunction with *Dionaea*, you can use the following compose file (and make sure all directories are present, or change them accordingly).

 By default (inside the container), the contents of the `conf` directory are copied into the `src` directory.
-Thus the `connector.py` can be started by passing the config file name directly (see the docker-compose file example below):
+Thus the `connector.py` can be started by passing the config filename directly (see the docker-compose file example below):

 ```yaml
 version: '2'